YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 #### 2.2.3.
 Error handling for non-existent db
-If the db provided in the url pattern does not exist an error is shown.
+If the db provided in the url pattern does not exist an error is shown in the top of the page in a visually distinctive manner, after which the msg fades out.

 #### 2.2.4.
 Error handling for non-existent table
-If the table requested does not exist an error is shown.
+If the table requested does not exist an error is shown in the top of the page in a visually distinctive manner, after which the msg fades out.

 #### 2.2.5.
 Error handling for non-existent column
-If the column requested does not exist an error is shown.
+If the column requested does not exist an error is shown in the top of the page in a visually distinctive manner, after which the msg fades out.